jdeschamps/EMU-guide/userguide.md

 Once installed, EMU is accessible from Micro-Manager by clicking on "**Plugins/Interface/EMU**" in the main window.
 If a single plugin is present in the EMU folder, then it will be automatically loaded.
 If more than one plugin is present, then the user will be prompted with a choice.
 Then, the chosen UI will be loaded.

-The first step in using EMU and one of its plugin is to create a *plugin configuration* containing the values of each *setting*, *property* and *parameter*.
+The first step in using EMU and one of its plugins is to create a *plugin configuration* containing the values of each *setting*, *property* and *parameter*.
 Later on, the default *plugin configuration* is loaded automatically at start.

 The configuration is a JSON file saved in your Micro-Manager folder under the EMU folder (e.g.: Micro-Manager/EMU/config.uicfg).
-It can contain the name of the default *plugin configuration* and one or more *plugin configurations* as pairs of key and values.
+It contains the name of the default *plugin configuration* and one or more *plugin configurations* as pairs of key and values.

 Configuration related actions are accessible through the menu bar, by selecting *Configuration*.